stefan-zobel/fixed-size-matrix-rs/README.md

 Basic arithmetic for compile-time-sized matrices either allocated on the stack ([SMatrix](https://stefan-zobel.github.io/fixed-size-matrix-rs/const_matrix/matrix/struct.SMatrix.html)) or on the heap ([HMatrix](https://stefan-zobel.github.io/fixed-size-matrix-rs/const_matrix/matrix/struct.HMatrix.html)) using const generics.
 Both matrix types are fully interoperable with each other.
-The elements of a `SMatrix` can be other `SMatrices`.
+The elements of a `SMatrix` can be other `SMatrices` which theoretically could contain `SMatrices` themselves up to arbitrarily deep finite nesting levels.